Historic Homes in San Diego

 Heritage County Park

 You can’t get more bang for your buck than a visit to Heritage County Park, a historic district in Old Town dedicated to the preservation of San Diego’s most impressive Victorian homes.
-The San Diego historic properties you’ll see here all came from elsewhere in the city, placed here in this park as part of the city’s preservation efforts.
+The San Diego historic properties you’ll see here were all relocated from other parts of the city and placed in this park as part of the city’s preservation efforts.

 Visit The Temple Beth Israel, the city’s first synagogue on the National Register of Historic Places, and the Bushyhead House, built in an Italianate-style.
-The Bushyhead House was built by Edward Wilkerson Bushyhead, a Cherokee man who marched in the Trail of Tears in the 1830s before working as both a newspaper owner and San Diego police chief.
+The Bushyhead House was built by Edward Wilkerson Bushyhead, a Cherokee man who marched on the Trail of Tears in the 1830s before serving as both a newspaper owner and San Diego’s police chief.

 If you have more time, visit the McConaughy House.
 It’s home to the Coral Tree Tea House, a cafe that hosts traditional afternoon teas.